aknvictor/writingskils/writing.md

 **A Model Selection Tool**

 **The prompts with the tightest PAC-Bayes bounds tend to have the best test performance**.
-This makes the bound useful not just for analysis, but also for **prompt selection**.
+This makes the bound useful not just for analysis, but also for prompt selection.
 When multiple prompts perform similarly on the training set, we can pick the one with the smallest bound — effectively combining empirical fit with a regularization term.
 In addition, when the number of data points is small (e.g., n = 20), the use of PAC-Bayes is especially attractive since can use all the data points to estimate the posterior and bound its risk.
-In contrast to typical deep learning bounds, which degrade rapidly with small sample sizes, With only 20 labeled examples per class on CIFAR-10, the PAC-Bayes bounds are still non-vacuous.
+In contrast to typical deep learning bounds, which degrade rapidly with small sample sizes, with only 20 labeled examples per class on CIFAR-10, the PAC-Bayes bounds are still non-vacuous.

+---

 **Conclusion: Prompt Engineering is Theoretically Sound**

 Prompt engineering is not just a practical hack — it's a well-founded method with provable generalization guarantees.
+These findings suggest a broader lesson: generalization in deep learning may be easier to understand in discrete, structured hypothesis spaces, like that of natural language prompts.

-The use of pretrained language models as priors, combined with the discrete structure of prompts, enables PAC-Bayes bounds that are tighter than anything previously achieved in large-scale vision tasks.
+Rather than requiring entirely new theoretical tools, the use of pretrained language models as priors, combined with the discrete structure of prompts, enables PAC-Bayes bounds that are tighter than anything previously achieved in large-scale vision tasks.

 **Reference**